williamhoos/testrepo/docs/source/sign_up.rst

 ..
 Note:: Try to ensure that analytics take into account all engagement means that have brought prospects to this page

 ..
-Hint:: Consider creating a simplified UI in which only one box appears on the page (for sign-up) and let’s someone who is a returning user click to sign-in link (unless the system recognize their hardware, in which case the page would display only a sign-in field with a link for sign-up so that it remains an equally simple screen view)
+Hint:: Consider creating a simplified UI in which only one box appears on the page (for sign-up) and let’s someone who is a returning user click o a sign-in link (unless the system recognizes their hardware, in which case the page would display only a sign-in field with a link for sign-up so that it remains an equally simple screen view for all users)

 .. _Enter new email: